Architecture Studio + Creative Environment.

 ETTA ARCHITECTURE INC.

-ETTA is an architecture studio and creative environment led by Architects Robyn Robertson and Mark Sin, who are licensed to practice in both Saskatchewan and British Columbia.
+ETTA is an architecture studio and creative environment led by Architects Robyn Robertson and Mark Sin, who are licensed to practice in both British Columbia and Saskatchewan.

 We are inspired by the vast geography of the Canadian landscape that is shaped by an extreme climate and influenced by remote and rural communities, urban centers and the natural environs.
 With a focus on developing an architecture and material sensibility that identifies and responds to a changing demographic and the many ways people live, it is our intent that each project is enduring, relevant and environmentally conscious.
 We are excited by the prospects, visions and needs that each new client brings to the table.
 We embrace design challenges and work closely and collaboratively with clients, consultants and craftspeople to transform concepts into realized work.